gchudnov/swearwolf/README.md

 ## Example

-An example that depicts the library usage and keyboard handling.
+The project contains an example that depicts the library usage and keyboard / mouse handling.

 To build an example application, invoke: